Rules of thumb, tips, advice and ideas for providers and administrators involved in study abroad

 • Look to the outdoor industry and expeditions into remote areas

-• Delorme InReach Satellite communicators pair with your smart phone and can send/receive messages anywhere in the world — and there is less ambiguity than with voice communication
+• InReach Satellite communicators pair with your smart phone and can send/receive messages anywhere in the world — and there is less ambiguity than with voice communication

 • Apps (WhatsApp, Skype, etc.) allow communication over WiFi — but you have to install them first.
 Get that sorted before you leave.